Annielytix/azure-azdoc/README.md

 # azure-azdoc

-Web spidering to identify Azure PDF documentation, and download it with curl
+Web spidering to identify Azure PDF documentation, and download it with curl.
+Also includes svg image fetching and resizing to several *.png files.

 ## Overview